-- 2 tablespoons plain full fat yogurt (optional, but delicious)
+- optional: 2 tablespoons plain full-fat yogurt

-When the foil packet is smoking, place the eggplant directly on the grill, and close the grill.
+- When the foil packet is smoking, place the eggplant directly on the grill, and close the grill.
 Turn eggplant every 10 minutes or so and let the skin char.
-Cook until eggplant has collapsed and feels tender on the inside.
-Place the eggplant along with the smoking foil packet in a large bowl or large pan and cover tightly with foil.
-Let sit until cool enough to handle about 20- 30 minutes.
+Grill until eggplant has collapsed and feels tender on the inside.
+This will take about 20 minutes.

-Place the drained eggplant in a medium bowl.
+- Place the drained eggplant in a mixing bowl.
 You should have 2 cups (or 2 1/4 cups) of eggplant flesh.
 If you have less, see notes.

 - Add the tahini paste, garlic, lemon, salt and 1-2 tablespoons (or more to taste) of the smoky liquid reserved from the bowl.

 - Mix, taste, adjust salt, lemon.For a delicious richness, add 2-3 tablespoons plain yogurt (optional).
 Stir with a fork until relatively smooth.
 Refrigerate until serving.

 Oven Roasting Method: